brettz9/intl-dom/README.md

 without locales needing to contain the technically-oriented and potentially unsafe HTML.
-Projects need not shoe-horn their localizations into always appending HTML after localized strings of text; projects can instead allow HTML to be interspersed within the text (e.g., for localized links or buttons).
+Projects need not shoe-horn their localizations into always appending HTML after localized strings of text; projects can instead allow HTML to be interspersed within the text as suitable for that language (e.g., for localized links or buttons).

-A number of other facilities for pluralization; number, date-time and relative time formatting; and list sorting.
+A number of other facilities are available: for pluralization; number, date-time and relative time formatting; and list sorting.

 ## Installation